 Viewers from the 1990s may remember Hutton from his recurring KFC commercials, where he portrayed a fictional restaurant owner named Russ Beeler.

 Beyond his on-screen appearances, Hutton built a career as a voice actor, looper and Automated Dialogue Replacement artist.
-He lent his voice to some of Hollywood’s biggest animated franchises, including contributions to the “Shrek,” “Kung Fu Panda,” “How to Train Your Dragon,” “Rio,” “Ice Age,” “Hotel Transylvania,” and “Angry Birds” film series.
+He lent his voice to some of Hollywood’s biggest animated franchises, including contributions to “Shrek,” “Kung Fu Panda,” “How to Train Your Dragon,” “Rio,” “Ice Age,” “Hotel Transylvania,” and the “Angry Birds” film series.
 His voice work also included the acclaimed “Spider-Man: Into the Spider-Verse” in 2018.
+Hutton also held a unique behind-the-scenes role in “The Walking Dead” universe, voicing the show’s iconic walkers across all seven series in the franchise from the pilot episode onward — a contribution spanning 16 years that was honored by Walking Dead chief content officer Scott M. Gimple following news of his death.

 After learning of his brain tumor diagnosis in March 2025, Hutton participated in the National Brain Tumor Society’s Southern California Brain Tumor Walk, using his platform to advocate for others facing similar battles.
 He encouraged support for ongoing research and advancements in the fight against glioblastoma.

-Tributes from colleagues and friends have poured in since news of his death, with many describing him as a dedicated professional, loving family man, generous neighbor, and stalwart union supporter who brought kindness and preparation to every project he touched.
+Tributes from colleagues and friends have poured in since news of his death, with many describing him as a dedicated professional, loving family man, and stalwart union supporter.

 Hutton is survived by his wife, Bridget Hoffman, and their son Wolfgang, affectionately known as Wolfy.